Tile Hill: Geography

 The Tanyard Farm area was built in the early-1980s and is an extension of Tile Hill Village to the north, and to the west of Banner Lane towards Eastern Green.

 Education

 There are two secondary schools in Tile Hill: Finham Park 2 and West Coventry Academy.

 Primary and junior schools in Tile Hill include Our Lady of the Assumption Catholic Junior School, Leigh Church of England Junior School, Limbrick Wood Primary School, whilst Templars Junior School has been replaced by housing and resited.

 Hereward College is a further education college for students with disabilities of various kinds.
-Coventry College (formerly Tile Hill College before merger with Coventry Technical College in 2002), was adjacent to Hereward College.
+Coventry College (formerly Tile Hill College before it merged with Coventry Technical College in 2002), was adjacent to Hereward College.
 The college buildings have since been demolished and Coventry College has relocated to a new purpose-built campus close to Swanswell Pool, near Coventry city centre.

 Local landmarks

 Some of the notable landmarks in the Tile Hill area include: